 Firstly, many accountants go for a MAcc or a Masters in Accounting.
 After all, the Big Four accounting firms often seek out graduates from the top MAcc programs.
 So if you’re thinking about a MAcc, definitely consider the CPA pass rate by school because they can act like a Big 4 feeder school.

-Some schools, like the McCombs School of Business, also offer unique master’s degrees, like an MPA or Master’s in Professional Accounting.
+Some schools, like the McCombs School of Business, offer unique master’s degrees, like an MPA or Master’s in Professional Accounting.
 In contrast, the Wake Forest University master of accounting degree is an MS, or Master of Science.

 However, others go for an MBA in accounting or a Master’s of Business Administration with an accounting focus.
-The Wharton School, for example, only has an MBA, you students can opt for an accounting focus.
+The Wharton School, for example, only has an MBA, and students can opt for an accounting focus.
 Besides, Big 4 accounting firms also hire potential employees with MBAs.
 But if you’re thinking about how to become an accountant, I suggest starting with this article about CPA vs MBA: Which is a Better Qualification for Your Career.

-You’ll probably notice that some master’s programs are labeled as “traditional” while others are “integrated.”
+You’ll probably notice that some master’s programs are labeled “traditional” while others are “integrated.”
 If you pick one school for your undergrad degree and a different one for grad school, you’ll go into a traditional track.

 However, integrated programs are designed to seamlessly move students from undergraduates to graduates.
 Therefore, students start school to pursue a bachelor’s and stay for their master’s, too.
 But the programs are cohesive and flow from one to the other.
 In fact, some of the best graduate school programs for CPA candidates have integrated programs, like BYU’s Marriott School of Business and UT Austin.
 Plus, integrated programs often save students a little time and money.